thejasvi-konduru/DS_Project/README.md

 # DS_Project
-Simulate message delivery guarantees such as ​Causal and Arbitrary​, and their impact on some ​Mutual Exclusion​ distributed algorithm.
+Simulate message delivery guarantees such as ​FIFO and Arbitrary​, and their impact on some ​Mutual Exclusion​ distributed algorithm.